|Account Name||Cash Junior ISA (2nd issue)|

 Cash withdrawals are subject to a maximum limit of £500 per day.

 A tax free variable rate account.
-All income and gains from Junior ISA investments are exempt from UK Income tax and capital gains tax in the hands of the investor.
+All income and gains from Junior ISA investments are exempt from UK Income tax and capital gains tax.

 Any person can subscribe to a Junior ISA.
 The person subscribing need not be a resident in the UK, nor do they have to be related to the child.
 The society is not required to obtain the consent of the registered contact before accepting subscriptions from any person.
 Subscriptions to the Junior ISA can be made even if the child is not present in the UK.
 Subscribing to a cash Junior ISA prohibits you from subscribing to a cash Junior ISA with the same or another provider.